Article - Health Occupations

 (ii) Satisfactory evidence of compliance with any continuing education requirement set under this section for license renewal; and

-(e) (1) Subject to subsection (g) of this section, the Board shall renew the license of and issue a renewal certificate to each licensee who meets the requirements of this section.
+(e) (1) Subject to subsection (g) of this section, the Board shall renew the license of each licensee who meets the requirements of this section.

 (2) The Board shall maintain the same information on each licensee.